Hunting at Horicon Marsh Wildlife Area

 Migratory bird hunting

-In addition to the prohibited activities listed in the Wisconsin hunting regulations pamphlets, there are additional activities prohibited on the Horicon Marsh Wildlife Area:
+In addition to the prohibited activities listed in the Wisconsin hunting regulations, the following activities are also prohibited in the Horicon Marsh Wildlife Area:

 - Ring-necked pheasant (12 p.m. closure rules apply);